-If you had say £100 in Ethereum (ETH) on Wednesday, you would have seen it crash 40%…and then bounce by 35% within one hour.
-It would have been interesting and educational…and hopefully not too scary.
+If you had say £100 in Ethereum (ETH) on Wednesday, it would have been interesting and educational…and hopefully not too scary.

 One of the reasons that crypto is a tricky one for financial independence types is that we have trained ourselves to be sceptical of anything that looks like a Get-Rich-Kwik scheme.
 Yet crashes like Wednesday remind us that there is no reward without risk.